 D2N2 announces the Getting Building Fund which will see projects in Derbyshire receive funding

-Five projects across Derby and Derbyshire are set to receive funding as part of announcement to invest £44.4 million on projects on projects across D2N2.
+Five projects across Derby and Derbyshire are set to receive funding as part of announcement to invest £44.4 million on projects across D2N2.

 Published on 5 August 2020